Wesleyan University Philippines: Accreditation and recognition

 The university operates five programs with Level II Accreditation Status as certified by the Federation of Accrediting Agencies of the Philippines (FAAP) and the Association of Christian Schools and Colleges Accrediting Agency, Inc. These programs are the pre-school, elementary, high school, accountancy and the graduate school.
 The Colleges of Arts and Sciences, Education, and Business Administration have Level III Accreditation status.

 In 1990–1991, Wesleyan University-Philippines was identified by the Philippine Association for Teacher Education as the regional center for teacher education.
 The College of Education serves also as a Teacher-Training Institution (TTI) for the training of secondary Science and Mathematics teachers.

 In 1991–1992, WU-P was nominated by the DECS Regional Office III as one of the so-called "excellent schools" in Region III.
 Likewise, the Philippine Historical Association named WU-P a Regional Nucleus School.
 The university serves as the seat of the non-government organizations (NGOs) forum in Nueva Ecija and the center for Drug Prevention Education in the province.
 The College of Technology is a Center of Development for Region III, a recognition granted by the Commission on Higher Education III.

 The Commission on Higher Education granted the university a Deregulated Status in 2004.
 In the most recent evaluation conducted in 2005 by the Commission on Higher Education, the WU-P Graduate School was rated "very good", besting all other schools in Region III including state universities and colleges.

 The university has been granted a five-year autonomous status by the Commission on Higher Education effective March 11, 2009.
 An autonomous status allows universities to design their own curricula, offer new programs and put up branches or satellite campuses without having to secure permits, confer honorary degrees, and carry out operations without much interference from the commission.
 It is the fourth private school to be granted autonomy in Central Luzon, joining a list of 22 other autonomous private schools nationwide that include Ateneo de Manila, De La Salle, Assumption College, Miriam College Foundation, St. Joseph's College of Quezon City, University of Santo Tomas and Centro Escolar University, among others.

-Student life

-The Office for Student Affairs is concerned with all facets of student life on or off campus.
-The welfare of each student as an individual and as a member of the Wesleyan University-Philippines community is of utmost importance to the student affairs staff.
-Your concerns may be expressed openly and freely, and they will be heard with interest and consideration.
-When action is needed, every effort will be made to deal with the matter in a fair and consistent manner.

-The university reserves the right to make policy changes between annual editions of this handbook.
-In the event that such changes are necessary, every effort will be made to communicate them to students.